ecarrascosa/Universal-Bank-Data-Analytics/README.md

 ## The Data

-## They use data from a previous campaign on 5000 customers, 480 of them accepted
+## The data is from a previous campaign on 5000 customers, 480 of them accepted

 !
 [Data] (\Users\mtj5jyz\Documents\universalbank.png)